pp4rs/DEPRECATED-installation-guide/docs/gis.md

         sudo apt-get install gdal-bin

-3. To verify after installation, try: ogrinfo
+3. To verify after installation, try entering `ogrinfo` into the a terminal then press `Return`.
 If the installation was successful, you will see something like this:

         Usage: ogrinfo [--help-general] [-ro] [-q] [-where restricted_where] [-spat xmin ymin xmax ymax] [-fid fid]